jonasblixt/sotc/README.md

-# stateblaster
+# The Credible Machine
-Statechart drawing tool
+A statechart drawing tool